 This is fundamentally wrong.
 The role of men in the Foster Care system is essential.
 While it may at times feel overlooked, the significance of having a caring, honest, trustworthy man in the life of a child or young person is invaluable.

 Who Can Foster?

-It is important to underline that applying to Foster Care is open to all individuals.
-Regardless of sex, age, marital status, sexual orientation, race, religious beliefs, Foster Care is a vocation for any individual (or partnership) who feels driven and dedicated to making an improvement in the life, the wellbeing, and the future prospects of a child or young person.
+It is important to underline that applying to foster is open to all individuals.
+Regardless of sex, age, marital status, sexual orientation, race, religious beliefs, foster care is a vocation for any individual (or partnership) who feels driven and dedicated to making an improvement in the life, the wellbeing, and the future prospects of a child or young person.

-Foster Carer Richard Dougherty, with over thirteen years’ experience working with HSC Northern Ireland Adoption and Foster Care, encourages everyone to consider fostering
+Foster carer Richard Dougherty, with over thirteen years’ experience working with HSC Northern Ireland Foster Care, encourages everyone to consider fostering:

 “Don’t rule yourself out.
-There are many myths around fostering, but I would ask everyone to consid-er it.
+There are many myths around fostering, but I would ask everyone to consider it.
 People from all walks of life can and do foster.
-There are challenges, but they are usually small and can be overcome with support from your social worker, and there are great ongoing training opportunities.
-Don’t let the challenges put you off; it is the most rewarding thing you could do: to give a child a brighter future.”
+There are challenges, but they are usually small and can be overcome with support from your supervising social worker, and there are great ongoing training opportunities.
+Don’t let the challenges put you off; it is the most rewarding thing you could do – to give a child a brighter future.”